-Nic Horton is the research director at the Foundation for Government Accountability, where he focuses on welfare reform and Medicaid expansion.
+Nic Horton is the research director at the Foundation for Government Accountability, where he leads the organization’s research team and focuses his individual research primarily on welfare reform.

 Prior to joining FGA, Nic served as editor of TheArkansasProject.com and policy analyst for the Advance Arkansas Institute.
 He holds a Bachelor of Science in Public Administration and a Master of Business Administration from Harding University.

-When he’s not volunteering or spending time with his son, Nic enjoys writing and gardening.
-A fan of the Kentucky Wildcats, Nic and his family live in Arkansas.Download Bio
+When he is not volunteering at his local church or spending time with his son, Nic enjoys writing and gardening.
+A fan of the Kentucky Wildcats, Nic and his growing family live in central Arkansas.Download Bio